danishwilliams/virginfront/README.md

         tasks: ["ngtemplates", "concat_sourcemap:js"]
 ```

+### template-cache.js

+The lineman-angular plugin defines which folders to watch for template files so it can put them into the template cache.

+The specific file is at ```node_modules/lineman-angular/config/plugins/ngtemplates.coffee```

+I've structured my directives slightly differently from the lineman-angular way and similar to components, in that each directive lives in a sub-folder (so it's easy to jump between the javascript and the template file).

 ### controller-as syntax

 ngNewRouter wants all controllers to use controller-as syntax.
 Google it.
 A common error when refactoring is: